Harmelodic/dots/README.md

 }
 ```

-As a side affect, everything in the `utils` directory can be identified using `which`, but everything in `source-utils` cannot.
+As a side affect, everything in the `bin` directory can be identified using `which`, but everything in `source-bin` cannot.